Arthur Yap: Poetry

 One of Yap's short stories was included in Singapore Short Stories, which was used worldwide for the 'O' Levels from 1991 to 1992.
 Yap's poems 'In Passing', about the restlessness of the modern world, and 'Old House at Ann Siang Hill' were included in The Calling of Kindred: Poems from the English-speaking World, a poetry anthology prescribed for the 'O' Levels in Singapore from 1996 to 1997.
 His poems also have been included in a literature course offered by McMaster University in Ontario, Canada, and collected in anthologies like New Voices of the Commonwealth, The Flowering Tree and The Second Tongue: An Anthology of Poetry from Malaysia and Singapore.
 Selected poems of his are on the reading lists of West Virginia University and New York University Sydney.
 Yap also served as the general editor of literary magazine Singa, first published in 1981.

 In 1998, Yap received the Montblanc-NUS Centre for the Arts Literary Award for English.

 A selection from each of Yap's previous books was compiled in The Space of City Trees: Selected Poems published in 2000.
 Extracts from The Space of City Trees were subsequently published in The Straits Times Life!
 Books section.
 NUS Press published The collected poems of Arthur Yap and Noon at five o'clock, a collection of his short stories, in 2013 and 2014 respectively.
 Yap's paintings decorated both book covers.

-In 2015, Down the Line was selected by The Business Times as one of the Top 10 English Singapore books from 1965–2015, alongside titles by Goh Poh Seng and Daren Shiau.
+In 2015, Down the Line was selected by The Business Times as one of the Top 10 English Singapore books from 1965 to 2015, alongside titles by Goh Poh Seng and Daren Shiau.